-Australian government on course for election defeat: poll

-SYDNEY (Reuters) - Australian Prime Minister Scott Morrison is on course for defeat at this weekend’s national election, a political poll showed on Friday, as campaigning ahead of the ballot was overshadowed by the death one of the country’s most beloved former leaders.
+Australian politicians scramble to win over undecided voters, honour former PM

+“He was a great Australian.
+And he was a much-loved Australian.
+It is a life to be celebrated.
+And I’ll certainly be doing that today, later this afternoon, and raising a glass in his honour,” Morrison said of Hawke, in comments to the Australian Broadcasting Corporation.

+Shorten promised not to be too rough on his opponent as his party honoured its longest-serving prime minister.

-An Ipsos poll for the Sydney Morning Herald and The Age newspapers shows Australia’s Labor ahead of Morrison’s coalition government by a margin of 51-49 on a two-party preferred basis where votes are distributed until a winner is declared.
+Shorten was likely feeling a bit more comfortable about his chances on Saturday with an Ipsos poll for the Sydney Morning Herald and the Age newspapers showing Labor ahead of Morrison’s coalition by a margin of 51-49 on a two-party preferred basis where votes are distributed until a winner is declared.

+Should Labor win, Australia will be likely get its seventh prime minister since 2010.

 The Ipsos findings echo similar polls as Morrison fails to woo voters with a campaign centred on his government’s projection to deliver Australia’s first budget surplus in more than 10 years.